blakelivingston/avr_tinytune/readme.md

 Avr TinyTune
 ===

-Avr Tinytune is a multi-voice, mult-timbral audio synthesis and song playback library targetting the [Atmel ATtiny85 microcontroller](http://www.atmel.com/devices/attiny85.aspx), requiring minimal additional electronic components for use in projects.
+Avr Tinytune is a multi-voice, mult-timbral audio synthesis and song playback library targeting the [Atmel ATtiny85 microcontroller](http://www.atmel.com/devices/attiny85.aspx), requiring minimal additional electronic components for use in projects.

 What Exactly Does It Do?
 ---

 The C library consists of two somewhat independent parts; A multi-voice synthesizer that uses Fast PWM to simulate 8-bit analog output, and an interrupt driven background-song playback system that plays note and controller data out of chip Flash memory (progmem).

 There is also an import utility that generates embeddable code representations of songs, using the save files of the [Renoise](http://www.renoise.com/) tracker-based music composition program as input.
-Renoise offers a demo version that is useable with this project; though I heartily encourage supporting their excellent software if you find it useful.
+Renoise offers a demo version that is usable with this project; though I heartily encourage supporting their excellent software if you find it useful.

 Features
 ---